deutranium/deutranium/README.md

 	Hi bot!!!
 -->

-- **🔭 I’m currently working on:** learning about causal ML and TFX for ML Pipelines(as a part of internship at TensorFlow)
+- **🔭 I’m currently working on:** organising Open Tech Summit with Open Source Developers Group, IIIT Hyderabad (and surviving the end semester at the same time)
+- **🕰 In the near future:** I'll be interning at Google as a Strategic Cloud Engineer intern (Summer'22)
-- **🌱 I’m currently learning:** Decision making processes in Machine Learning systems
+- **🌱 I’m currently learning:** Explainable AI + Causal ML + bits and bytes of philosophy in all this
 - **🤔 I’m looking for help with:** making an iron man suit
 - **💬 Ask me about:** any random topic.
 I might not know about it but might ask more questions if it's interesting
 - **📫 How to reach me:** `<firstname>.<lastname>@research.iiit.ac.in`